SimonCropp/MarkdownSnippets/readme.source.md

 This syntax is known as [Expressive Code](https://expressive-code.com/) and is supported in documentation systems such as [Astro Starlight](https://github.com/withastro/starlight/) but can be installed in any Markdown-powered tool that supports [reHype](https://github.com/rehypejs/rehype).

 It is important to note, the metadata is not explicitly limited to Expressive code.
 Any text within the `()` will be rendered after the language block.
-This can be useful for adding additional information based on your specific rendering engine.
-For example, if you use a presentation tool such as [Sli.dev](https://sli.dev/), you can use this feature to apply [magic-move animations](https://sli.dev/features/shiki-magic-move).
+This can be useful for adding additional information based on specific rendering engine.
+For example, if a presentation tool such as [Sli.dev](https://sli.dev/), then this feature to apply [magic-move animations](https://sli.dev/features/shiki-magic-move).

 ```csharp
 // begin-snippet: EncapsulateVariable({*|2})